djalbat/inference/README.md

 }
 ```

 - As of version 1.7, Reaction now has a simplified `forceUpdate()` method.
 The thrust of the point immediately above still holds, but it is worth reading about the changes nonetheless.
-They can be found at the foot of the Reaction readme file.
+Details can be found at the foot of the Reaction readme file.

 ## Installation